oliz1198/Getting-and-Cleaning-Data/README.md

 In this project raw data from persons performing physical activities recorded with smartphone accelerometer and gyroscope were cleaned into a final dataset with an average for each variable for each subject and activity.

-The "final tidy data.txt" file contains the final independent tidy dataset.
+The "final data.txt" file contains the final independent tidy dataset.

 The "run_analysis.R" script is used to generate the final tidy dataset from the raw data files of test and train data.